-For example, if the external temperature were lower than the reference temperature, the fuzzy subsets would be biased to the left to account for this difference.
+For example, if the external temperature were lower than the reference temperature, the fuzzy subsets would be biased towards the left to account for this difference.
 The new fuzzy subsets, which correspond to 0.3 on the temperature template, are as shown in Figure 4.
 The biased offtime template for these subsets is given as the dashed line in Figure 3.
-This template shows a stronger bias towards intervals of longer duration.
-Thus the effect of temperature is reflected by longer duration intervals.
-Note that the z-axis does not change.
+This time template shows a stronger bias towards time intervals of longer duration.
+Thus the effect of temperature is reflected in the membership values of the time durations.
+Note that the x-axis does not change.
 This is because the minimum and maximum energy levels do not change.
 However, the distribution of these elements in the fuzzy template is modified.
 The effect is then reflected in the membership values of the individual time intervals.
-The defuzzified cycle time is 35.7 minutes.
+Upon defuzzification, the cycle time is 35.7 minutes.